ARM Network Program Participant Outcomes Data

 Key Take Aways:

-• Even 6 years following participation, over 90% of respondents continued on an academic or research career path.
+• Even 6 years following participation, 95% of respondents continued on an academic or research career path.

 Advancing an Academic-Research Career: